DYEN

-DYEN (107.1 FM), broadcasting as Barangay FM 107.1, is a radio station owned and operated by GMA Network Inc. The station's studio and transmitter are located at Door 10, 3rd Floor, Centroplex Mall, Gonzaga St., Bacolod.
+DYEN (107.1 FM), broadcasting as Barangay LS 107.1, is a radio station owned and operated by GMA Network Inc. The station's studio and transmitter are located at Door 10, 3rd Floor, Centroplex Mall, Gonzaga St., Bacolod.

+The station was launched in 1995 as Campus Radio before rebranding to Barangay FM on February 17, 2014.
+On April 6, 2026, it adopted the Barangay LS branding, after the flagship FM station based in Metro Manila.